 - WordPress SEO is especially popular in the German-speaking market.
 Onpage optimizations can be done quickly and easily.
 However, for the plugin you have to pay once for the license.

 - WP Smush is a real gamechanger for optimizing the images in your store.
-With the free plugin you can compress your images lossless.
+With the free plugin you can compress your images without any losses.
 Supported are JPG, JPEG, GIF and PNG files.

 Yoast SEO is probably the best known and most popular free SEO plugin for WooCommerce, see our Yoast vs Rank Math comparison - WordPress SEO plugins comparison.
 It offers a comprehensive solution for all onpage SEO topics and is overall absolutely suitable for beginners.